Karwa Chauth 2022: Check City-wise Moon rise Timings

 - Puja Timing: – 6:01 Pm to 7:15 pm

 In other cities as well, the moon is expected to be sighted between 07:00-08:00 PM.
 To observe the nirjala vrat or day-long fast, the women wake up early before sunrise to eat ‘sargi‘ – a meal usually prepared by their mother-in-law.
-Also Read - Karwa Chauth 2022: Newly-Married Women Should NOT Observe Fast This Year, Here's Why
+Also Read - Karwa Chauth 2022 Jewellery Ideas: From Gorgeous Mang Tikkas to Chandbali Earrings, Festive Look Inspirations For Married Women